tabularfm/TabularFM/README.md

 `python -m tabularfm -mt <model_type> -d <path to datasets directory> -s <path to result directory> -c <path to config file>`

 * **-mt**: model type, we currently support `ctgan`, `tvae`, `stvae`, `stvaem`, `great`
 * **-d**: path to the directory datasets, note that this directory store sub-directories of corresponding datasets.
 The datasets should be priorly processed and transformed.
-We have already provided the processed datasets of Kaggle and Gittables. (see below sections)
+We have already provided the processed datasets of Kaggle and Gittables.
 * **-s**: path to store the result of the experiment.
 This directory will consitsts of sub-directories corresponding to `pretrain`, `finetune`, `fromscratch`, `evaluation`
 * **-c**: path to configuration file (`yaml` format) of corresponding model type (-mt).
 This file consists of configuration to run the whole process of the experiment.
 We provided sample configurations for supported methods in `configs/`